-- Applying principles to create market strategy which optimizes the marketing. - Develop a value proposition for a product life cycle demonstrating the market research.. - Identifying key components for launching a product and generating market demand for the product life cycle.
+- Applying principles to create market strategy which optimizes the marketing. - Develop a value proposition for a product life cycle demonstrating the market research.. - Identifying key components for launching a product and generating market demand for the product life cycle and E-Marking.

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute of Market management and capacity and recognition of the government policy. К3 CO2 Describe of New product development process and branding strategies and positioning.
-K1 CO3 Summarize Performance of psychological theories and market research information process.
-K2 CO4 Examine of Channel of distribution and intermediataries.
-K4 CO5 To estimate promotional decisions and mix advertising.
-K5
+CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute of Market management and capacity and recognition of the government policy. КЗ CO2 Describe of New product development process and branding strategies and positioning, Performance of psychological theories and market research information process K1 CO3 Summarize Channel of distribution and inter- mediataries K2 CO4 Examine of Digital vs. Real Marketing - Digital Marketing Channels.
+K4